Haltroy/CefNet.Avalonia.Examples/README.md

 ## Known Issues

+Some of these solutions should work.
+If it doesn't then god bless you since CefNet is now abandoned.

 1. Issue: `System.DllNotFoundException: Can't load [some path]/libcef.so`
     - Solution: `export LD_PRELOAD=[that path]/libcef.so:$LD_PRELOAD`
 2. Issue: `System.DllNotFoundException: Unable to load shared library 'libdl'`
     - Solution 1: `sudo ln -sf /usr/lib64/$(ls /usr/lib64/ | grep libdl.so) /usr/lib64/libdl.so`
     - Solution 2: `whereis libdl.so.2` -> `sudo ln -sf <your_libdl.so.2_path> /usr/lib/libdl.so`
     - Solution 3: Install GNU C libraries for your Linux distro.
-    - Note: All solutions should work.